turingschool-projects/kwk-level3-swift/sessions/storyboard_slides.markdown

 - View - 0 on all sides
 - Label - set a width, distance from top of screen, horizontally center
 - Image - set a width and height, distance from label, horizontally center

 ---

+# Home Screen Icon

+* On the simulator, click the 'Home' button, and notice our app icon is pretty boring.
+* To add an icon for iPad, it must be exactly 152x152
+* Drag and drop the image from your finder, into the '2x' box right above 'iPad App, iOS 7 - 11 76pt'

+^ MODEL: Go to google, image search for a 152x152 image (select tools, then exact size to set this preference) Select and save an image to desktop.
+WIn Xcode, click on `Assets.xcassets`, then `AppIcon`.
+With both Xcode and Finder windows visible, drag image file from Finder into the 2x box above 'iPad App, iOS 7 - 11 76pt'.

+---